Raku/doc/writing-docs/INDEXING.md

 * `Programs` (legacy, program writing-related topics) # to be decided
 * `Reference` (indexing various concepts and names not directly coming from Raku or other languages, for example, `opcode` or `MoarVM`)

-If you see an item mis-categorized, please give it some love or open a ticket if you are not sure where it fits best.
+If you see an item miscategorized, please give it some love or open a ticket if you are not sure where it fits best.

 Other than explicit creation, headers (`=head` elements of Pod) of certain format get an anchor automatically,